Perspective | Why does it matter when athletes speak out? Just ask the kids.

 Now forget for a moment who’s saying that.
 Think about who’s listening to it.

-“It makes me think almost not that I have to do something about it, but I also want to do something about it,” Matthew Harden said Tuesday evening, sitting at a table outside the Nats academy, mask on.
+“It makes me think almost not that I have to do something about it, but I also want to do something about it,” Harden said Tuesday evening, sitting at a table outside the Nats academy, mask on.
 “I had a discussion the other day, actually.
 Being part of the new generation puts us in a very important and powerful place to make a change.
 We’re going to be the ones teaching our younger ones.”

 They are watching.
 They are learning.
-Because one day, they will be educating.
+And one day, they will be educating.
 The athletes’ actions resonate.
 The athletes’ actions are being discussed and dissected.
 The athletes’ actions matter — and inspire.

-“LeBron, I respect his decision,” Daniel Marshall said.
+“LeBron, I respect his decision,” Marshall said.
 “But some of these protests aren’t really preventing anything because a lot of people are still passing away because of this stuff.
 Me, I’m trying to figure out a way that I can help stop it, or gather some of the community and make ways to stop all this from happening in our world and make it a better place, because this stuff isn’t easy to watch.
 Every day.
 You’re seeing it every day.”

 After the August shooting of Blake — which caused the Nationals and Philadelphia Phillies, among other teams, to jointly sit out a game in protest — coaches set up an informal, optional Zoom call.
 They turned it over to several Black coaches.
 They talked.
-Those discussions have continued prior to or after practices, which resumed over the summer.
+Those discussions have continued before or after practices, which resumed over the summer.

 “I don’t think anybody here — including the coaches — would ever shy away from this topic,” Harden said.
 “It’s not strict.
 Anybody can say something about it.
 It’s normal.”

 Which is the kind of safe, nurturing environment we all need to talk about this stuff.
 Say what you think.
-Say what you have experienced — and Matthew, Langston and Daniel all have firsthand accounts of racist or prejudiced behavior.
+Say what you have experienced — and Harden, Marshall and Speed have firsthand accounts of racist or prejudiced behavior.
 Talking about it, that’s what the athletes want to foster.

-“When it comes to the actual players, we pay attention to what they say a lot,” Matthew said.
+“When it comes to the actual players, we pay attention to what they say a lot,” Harden said.
 “I feel like that’s because those are the people we look up to.
 We kind of want to act like them, too.
 If it came from, say, a general manager or an owner, we would see it from a business standpoint, something just to keep the public satisfied.”

 This is a new, unprecedented era of athlete activism.
 That’s obvious if you watch the games and listen to the interviews.
 But when you listen to the generation growing up in this maelstrom, it’s clear how important it is that the players remain undeterred.
 These kids are listening.
 Some will grow into professional athletes themselves.
 If the drum keeps beating, they’ll grow up never knowing that anyone would question their right — their obligation — to speak up.